-Author: Alexandra Salerno, MS, NCC
+Author: Alexandra Salerno, LPC, NCC

 Imagine you’re minutes away from giving one of the most important speeches of your career.
 You’ve prepared for this moment for months; reviewing and revising your thoughts, clarifying talking points, rehearsing out loud, and memorizing your lines.
 All of a sudden, a moment of dread hits and you think to yourself, “what if I mess up?”